Montana Marchi - Office Administrator

 I am a native of Connecticut who recently relocated to Green Valley to be close to my mother and family.
 I had my first horse at the age of 10 and have had horses ever since.
 As a teenager I showed hunt seat and saddle seat and after high school I went to England for an intensive assistant instructor course.
 Upon completion I came back to the States and became a riding instructor at various facilities.
 Once I started a family I continued to ride and have enjoyed trail riding for pleasure ever since.
 My passion for horses has been an integral part of my life and being able to work at Equine Voices with these beautiful horses that have been through so much is such a rewarding experience.

 I live in Green Valley with my two parrots; Buster and Ausley and my Tennesse Walker- Lass.
 I have 3 children and 5 grandchildren who also live in Arizona.

 In Memory of: Amanda Palko - Office Manager

 Originally from Philadelphia, Amanda is a former nurse and social worker who never lost her love and passion for horses.
-She began following Karen and Equine Voices as a supporter since 2010 and began volunteering in August 2018.
+She began following Equine Voices as a supporter in 2010 and began volunteering in August 2018.
 She became a weekend ranch hand and then moved into doing office work.
 Amanda was made a full-time office manager in November 2019.

 Amanda resides in Sahuarita with her three rescued wiener dogs: Oliver, Maya and George.
 "Doxies have such big personalities for such small dogs!"
 Amanda has a 15 year old daughter who wants to become a vet and perhaps start her own rescue someday.
 "I'm so grateful and happy to be a part of Equine Voices and spread its mission and vision of horse rescue to others."